Mac Miller: Musical style and progression

 Early in his career, Miller's music was widely regarded as "frat rap", with lyrics focusing on partying, smoking marijuana, and lusting after fame, money, and women.
 After the mixed critical response of Blue Slide Park, Miller began to employ a more expressive and experimental approach to his subsequent releases.
+By the release of Swimming, a review of Rolling Stone stated that Miller had shed his frat rap reputation.

 Miller experimented with jazz in his career as well.
 In 2012, Miller released You, an EP featuring lounge-jazz tracks as Larry Lovestein and the Velvet Revival.
 Speaking about the Larry Lovestein persona, Miller stated "I've kinda have always had this random fantasy of being a seventy-year-old Lounge Jazz singer."

 Toward the latter half of Miller's career, his music further implemented elements of jazz and additionally branched to funk and R&B. Faces incorporated jazz, while The Divine Feminine and Swimming have both been described by music publications as jazz rap.
 Rolling Stone writer Danny Schwartz also described Swimming as "spanning rap, funk, and trip-hop."